Identity resolution: What it is and how to use it for customer personalization

 How does identity resolution work?

-Identity resolution starts with an identity graph.
+Customer identity resolution starts with an identity graph.
 In certain fields of mathematics, a graph refers to a network of nodes connected to one another by lines (like a subway map, or a spider web).
 Identity graphs sew individual scraps of a single customer’s information into a quilt that represents their whole identity.
-If one device is frequently linked by Bluetooth to another, and both are logged into a given account, an identity graph would represent connections between those two device IDs and the account's email address.
+For example, if one device is frequently linked to another via Bluetooth, and both devices are logged into the same account, an identity graph would include the connections between the two devices as well as their link to the account’s email address.
 This lets you develop a complete picture of an individual customer.

 Simple databases are not an efficient way of storing complex graphs, and as online footprints become larger and more complex, it has become necessary to shift away from simple database solutions to more complex representations of data.
-Data warehouses are a good tool for storing the sensitive and high-demand data in an identity graph.
+Data warehouses are a good tool for storing sensitive and high-demand data used by identity resolution algorithms.

 The difference between first- and third-party data is always relevant in issues of customer data.
-In the case of identity resolution, your data’s provenance can have a deep impact on the type of identity resolution that can be performed.
-Loosely speaking, first-party data (directly from customers to your databases) allows for more comprehensive identity resolution, whereas third-party data (large-scale anonymized data from a vendor) enables a more nebulous version of identity matching.
+In the case of consumer identity resolution, your data’s provenance can have a deep impact on the type of identity resolution that can be performed.
+Loosely speaking, first-party data (directly from customers to your databases) allows for more comprehensive identity resolution, whereas third-party data (large-scale anonymized data from a vendor) only enables a more nebulous resolution of identity.

 Deterministic identity matching